 I love creating little winter vignettes, little compositions of different accessories that look good together and make a little statement.
 If you want to know more about how I decorate my white living room for winter you must read my 30 tips for creating a cozy winter home.

 Natural elements are usually my starting point.
 White flowers, branches, a homemade wreath, white painted pine cones, or some coral.
-Those are all perfect choices in creating a winter scene.
+Those are all perfect choices for creating a winter scene.
 I have a homemade DIY twig wreath that I have used on many occasions to add a bit of rustic and nature to my decor.
 It works well in all seasons but I especially love the version where I turned it into a luscious white winter twig wreath.
 When you see that one it is hard to think that the simple version before that was when I used it plain in my Valentine’s mantel decor.

 I’ll add height with pillar candles, candlesticks, lanterns, or (empty) frames.

-The key to decorating a winter white room that is tranquil and peaceful and at the same time is warm and cozy is to make the right choices.
+The key to decorating a winter white room that is tranquil and peaceful and at the same time warm and cozy is to make the right choices.

 When you choose colors that are “white” and “neutral” you are giving the room the appearance of being bigger than it really is.
 This creates the illusion of a larger space.
 You are also making your room look “clean” or “fresh”.
 But by mixing the right kind of whites, by choosing your furniture carefully, and by adding lots of personal touches to give your room meaning and life, you are also making sure you will love your room and it will be like a warm blanket around you.